deadcoder0904/100dayz-code/source/_posts/Sort-Files-in-a-Directory-and-Number-them.md

 {% endvimhl %}

 # I wish I would've done this before as it would've helped me in my Previous Semesters.
-Hope it helps u as well.
+Hope it helps u.

 ### Till the next time 👻